 In times long past and when herbalism was still prevalent, many herbs and wild foods were favored as reinforcing, strengthening tonics.

 Plants like ginseng, ashwagandha, jiao-gu-lan, and astragalus might come to mind – seemingly magical plants that encouraged the body to heal quicker, have more energy, and handle illness and disease with unprecedented life force.

-Today, many of these amazing botanicals are dubbed as “adaptogens,” healing plants that support and fortify the body’s natural ability to “adapt” to the wear-and-tear of disease, stress, inflammation, and more.
-Such herbs and supplements each function this way in their own unique manner.
+Today, many of these exotic botanicals are dubbed as “adaptogens,” healing plants that support and fortify the body’s natural ability to “adapt” to the wear-and-tear of disease, stress, inflammation, and more.
+Such herbs and supplements each function this way in their unique manner.

 Medicinal mushrooms (and especially maitakes), while not being plants, can be called adaptogens due to the overall impact of their immune-boosting properties: reinforcing the body’s core ability to resist harms to health.

-For that reason, maitakes overlap two amazing wellness benefits: being fantastic general overall adaptogens and daily tonics, as well as wonderful additional and supplemental therapy to immune-related issues and diseases.
+For that reason, maitakes overlap two amazing wellness benefits: being fantastic general overall adaptogens and daily tonics, as well as excellent additional and supplemental therapy to immune-related issues and diseases.